machdyne/brot/README.md

 Connect the MMOD socket to the appropriate pins of an ldprog-supported device.

 You will need to use the manual reset option (-m) with ldprog and press the Brot reset button when prompted to do so.
-Alternatively, you can solder a 2-pin header to the unpopulated header to automate this step.
+Alternatively, you can solder a 2-pin header to the unpopulated header and connect it to the programmer device to automate this step.

 ```
 $ ldprog -m -s output/blinky.bin